datalad-handbook/book/docs/basics/101-133-containersrun.rst

    give you a set of instructions on how to do this.

-The :command:`datalad containers-add` command takes an arbitrary name to give to the container, and a path or url to a container image:
+The :command:`datalad containers-add` command takes an arbitrary name to give to the container, and a path or url to a container Image:

 .. runrecord:: _examples/DL-101-133-101
    :language: console